Antonyjcub/ChessSet/README.md

 - Detects chess pieces using YOLOv5
 - Converts board layout to FEN notation
 - Uses Stockfish API to suggest best moves
-- Currently works with a static cropped tight screenshot of the online Chessboard
+- Currently works with a screenshot of your screen with the chessboard on screen
 ### Upcoming Updates
 - Build out the GUI for a more intuitive user interface